e6a5/flow/README.md

 # 🌊 Flow

-> Protect Your Attention
+> A Command-Line Tool for Deep Work

-A mindful boundary for deep work, designed in the spirit of [Zenta](https://github.com/e6a5/zenta).
+Flow is a minimalist command-line tool for creating a mindful boundary around your work.
+It helps you protect your attention and engage in single-tasking.

 ## Installation